Vessel Delivery & Handover Services

 1. Pre-Delivery Planning

-• Review of delivery timeline and location
+• Delivery timeline and location review

-• Coordination with buyer, seller, broker and local agent
+• Buyer, seller, broker and agent communication

 • Class, flag and certificate status follow-up

-• Crew change and joining arrangement support
+• Crew change and joining plan review

 • Bunker, lube oil, stores and spare parts planning